Law and Governance in Africa

 Good governance, human rights, the rule of law: in these days law and governance are often presented as the remedy against ‘the African condition’.
 During this course we explore the complex relations between law, governance and change in Africa.
 What role, for instance, did ‘customary law’ play in the colonisation process?
 What does the changing place of the state in Africa – constrained by the international legal and socio-political system, challenged by chieftaincies and decentralised local governments – mean for the ability to bring about change through the law?
 How do other legal systems – religious, traditional, n.g.o.-law, international human rights – interact with this state law, for instance when it comes to the management of natural resources like land and water?

-We do not only look at conceptual tools to understand the relation between law and societal change, but also at selected case studies.
+We do not only look at conceptual tools to understand the relation between law and societal change, but also at selected case studies: the revival of traditional courts to deal with the genocide in Rwanda, African perspectives on the operation, effectiveness and legitimacy of the International Criminal Court, the management of land by traditional authorities in Ghana, and human rights and conflict resolution in South Africa’s transition from apartheid to democracy are amongst them.
 As such, this course is as much about the relation between law and society in the contemporary world as it is about the present condition of Africa.

 Mode of instruction

 - Names of lecturers: Ms. J. Ubink

 - Written exam.

 - Reader and lecture notes

 More information on this course is offered in Blackboard.

 - Reader, available at Onderwijsmaterialen (KOG, room A.045)